 The Prime Minister's Decision also clearly states the requirements and conditions that SpaceX and businesses established in Vietnam must commit to ensuring compliance with when implementing the pilot, including requirements on the type of telecommunications service deployed; scope of deployment; maximum number of subscribers; frequency of use and especially requirements to ensure national defense and security.

-Accordingly, fixed satellite services (including Internet access services; leased channel services for mobile receiving and transmitting stations) and mobile satellite services (including Internet access services at sea; Internet access services on airplanes) are types of SpaceX telecommunications services that will be piloted in Vietnam nationwide.
+Accordingly, fixed satellite services (including Internet access services; leased line services for mobile transmitting and receiving stations) and mobile satellite services (including Internet access services at sea; Internet access services on airplanes) are the types of SpaceX telecommunications services that will be piloted in Vietnam nationwide.

 The maximum number of SpaceX subscribers that will be piloted in Vietnam is 600,000, including the total number of telecommunications service subscribers of enterprises established in Vietnam and of telecommunications enterprises reselling services of enterprises established in Vietnam.